MarishaHoza/D3v4-BubbleChart/README.md

 python -m SimpleHTTPServer 3000
 ```

-Alternatively, I have switched to using node's http-server for local hosting.
+Alternatively, you can use node's http-server for local hosting.

 Ensure you have the node package installed: